vgonzalez1596/spatial-transcriptomics-mouse-brain/README.md

-# Project #2: Spatial Transcriptomics Analysis of the Mouse Brain
+# Project #2: Spatial Transcriptomics Analysis of the Mouse Brain.

 This repository contains a spatial transcriptomics analysis of 10x Genomics Visium HD mouse brain data using Seurat and BANKSY to identify spatially restricted gene expression patterns and anatomical domains.